Soberia/bypasshub/README.md

 docker run --rm -it -v $PWD/ocserv:/ocserv bypasshub-ocserv ocpasswd -c /ocserv/password -d USERNAME # Delete
 ```

-You can also place [user-based configurations](http://ocserv.gitlab.io/www/manual.html) files in the `ocserv/configs` directory (e.g. to give a user a static IP address).
-The name of the config file should correspond to the defined username.

 After modifications, you must restart the related container for changes to take effect:

 ```bash